jh-diaz/JPlusPlus/README.md

 # JPlusPlus
-A JVM based programming language with a python-like syntax.
+A JVM based programming language with python-like syntax.